On the pressure decline analysis for hydraulic fractures in elasto-plastic materials: Introduction

 \section{Introduction}

 Hydraulic fracturing (HF) is a process of propagation of an internally pressurized crack.
 The underlying physical mechanism manifests itself in many natural phenomena such as the subglacial drainage of water or magmatic intrusions in the earth crust.
-In technology, hydraulic fracturing can play an undesired role, jeopardizing the stability of hydrotechnical installations (e. g. dams) or CO$_2$ sequestration systems.
+In technology, hydraulic fracturing can play an undesired role, jeopardizing the stability of hydraulic structures (e. g. dams) or CO$_2$ sequestration systems \citep{Papanastasiou_CO2, Li_2017}.
 However, the most prominent example of technological application of HF is fracking - a technique used to intensify extraction from the low-permeability hydrocarbon reservoirs.

 Due to high magnitudes of the confining stress at the depths at which the fracking treatment is executed the fractured rock formation can exhibit plastic properties.
-It has been shown in many studies \citep{Papanastasiou_1997,Papanastasiou_algorithm,Wrobel_plasticity} that inelastic mechanism of solid deformation substantially affects the hydraulic fracturing process.
+In the last decades the fracking technology has been frequently employed in the poorly consolidated formations for sand control.
+For the fractures produced in such weak formations the plastic deformation effects become especially important.
+It has been shown in many studies \citep{Papanastasiou_1997,Papanastasiou_algorithm,Sarris_2013,Wrobel_plasticity} that inelastic mechanism of solid deformation substantially affects the hydraulic fracturing process.
 In particular, the fracture grows shorter and wider than its elastic counterpart.
 Moreover, greater fluid pressure (and consequently the power input) is needed to propagate the fracture.
-In the last two decades the fracking technology has been frequently employed in the poorly consolidated formations.
-For the fractures produced in such weak formations the plastic deformation effects become especially important.
-Also the process of fracture closure after the fluid pumping shut-off depends greatly on the constitutive behaviour of the fractured material.
+The aforementioned trends are related to the brittleness index that combines the rock strength and the in-situ parameters \citep{Papanastasiou_2015} but also to the pumping regime \citep{Papanastasiou_1997,Papanastasiou_algorithm}.
+Furthermore, the process of fracture closure after the fluid pumping shut-off depends greatly on the constitutive behaviour of the fractured material.
 In the paper by \cite{Papanastasiou_2000} it was shown the closure mechanism of a hydraulic fracture differs depending on whether the pressure decline involves a stationary or a previously propagated crack.
 In the former instance a hinge-like closure pattern holds, while in the latter case a zipping mechanism prevails.
-Proper identification and understanding of this mechanism is crucial in analyzing the problem of proppant placement.
+Proper identification and understanding of this mechanism is crucial in analyzing the problem of proppant placement and stability.